nssilva/XST/README.md

 getScreenWidth()
 Entitie(type, image, x, y)

-How to use entities:
+> How to use entities.
-Example of a player like above but registered as entitie.
+> Example of a player like above but registered as entitie.

 example:
 	var player = new Entitie('player', 'images/player.png', 100, 100);